Department of Veterans Affairs.

 Funding Opportunity Description

-Access to VA care for Veterans that are in highly rural areas continues to be an issue across the United States.
-The VA has established this program to help address barriers to access to care.
-This program funds innovative approaches to transporting veterans in highly rural areas who typically have longer commute times to Department of Veterans Affairs Medical Centers (VA Medical Centers).
+Access to VA care for veterans that are in highly rural areas continues to be an issue across the United States.
+VA has established this program to help address barriers to access to care.
+This program funds innovative approaches to transporting veterans in highly rural areas who typically have longer commute times to Department of Veterans Affairs medical centers (VA Medical Centers).

-In accordance with 38 CFR 17.710, VA is issuing this Notice of Funding Availability (Notice) for renewal grants under the Grants for Transportation of Veterans in Highly Rural Areas Program for fiscal year 2015.
+In accordance with 38 CFR 17.710, VA is issuing this Notice for renewal grants under the Grants for Transportation of Veterans in Highly Rural Areas Program for fiscal year 2016.
 Approximately $3 million is authorized to be appropriated for this fiscal year.
 If additional funding becomes available, VA will issue additional Notices of Funding Availability to permit other grantees to apply for Grants under the Program (in accordance with the terms and conditions of such Notices of Funding Availability).
 The following requirements apply to grants awarded under this Notice:

 - No single grant will exceed $50,000.

 - A veteran who is provided transportation services through a grantee's use of these grant monies will not be charged for such services.

 - Renewal grants awarded under this Notice will be for a 1-year period.